Syria Pleased with Weapons Deal, Obama Cautions That U.S. Still "Prepared to Act"

 "This framework provides the opportunity for the elimination of Syrian chemical weapons in a transparent, expeditious, and verifiable manner, which could end the threat these weapons pose not only to the Syrian people but to the region and the world," he added.

 But he also said that "the international community expects the Assad regime to live up to its public commitments," cautioning that "there are consequences should the Assad regime not comply with the framework agreed today [...] if diplomacy fails, the United States remains prepared to act."

 The Syrian opposition, for their part, remain unconvinced by the deal.
-The Free Syrian Army leader has rejected the agreement outright, calling it a time-wasting ploy by Russia to buy the Syrian
+The Free Syrian Army leader has rejected the agreement outright, calling it a time-wasting ploy by Russia to buy the Syrian regime some time.

 "Frankly there will be no ceasefire with the regime," the leader said.